ravisahu/MakemojiSDK-Android/README.md

 ```
 **(Optional) Include the Third Party Keyboard IME!**

 You can package the Makemoji keyboard in your app so users can select it as a soft keyboard no matter what app they're in.
-Selecting an emoji here will cause the keyboard to launch a picture share intent to the current app, or copy the image url to the clipboard if there is no matching intent filter in the current app manifest.
+Selecting an emoji here will cause the keyboard to launch a picture share intent to the current app, or copy the image url to the clipboard if there is no matching intent filter in the current app's manifest.
 Add the third party keyboard to your dependencies.
 ```
 compile 'com.makemoji:makemoji-3pk-android:0.9.700'